-Take a seat, young barhopper.
-We might be a trendy new name in the foodie world, but at its core, Brisbane is an Aussie country town.
 Pick up your pint glass, saddle those schnitty cravings, and settle in for the history lesson your teachers never wanted you to learn.
-Folks, it’s time to dive into Brisbane’s most characterful pubs—the ones with hundreds of stories in their walls and even more beer stains on their floors.
+Folks, it’s time to dive into Brisbane’s best pubs—the ones with hundreds of stories in their hallowed walls (and even more beer stains on their floors).

-Stand aside, Betty White: this 146-year-old has the whole ‘aging gracefully’ gig down to an artform.
+Much like a fine wine, this 146-year-old venue has the whole ‘aged to perfection’ gig down to an artform.
 In spite of our city’s historic floods, the Grand Lady of the Brisbane River has chaperoned nights out for generations.
-Today, crowds pour in for top-tier steaks at the Boat Shed, cheeky cocktails in the Walrus Club, and Friday nights at The Regatta by the river.
+Today, crowds pour into The Regatta for top-tier steaks at The Boatshed, cheeky cocktails in the Walrus Club, and Friday nights dancing in The Courtyard.

 The Breakfast Creek Hotel

 You know a pub’s got game if they’ve been slinging beers since your great-great-great-grandparents were out on the town.
 Since throwing open the doors in 1889, the Brekky Creek Hotel’s staked its claim as an iconic Aussie pub.
-Between choosing cuts of beef from the famous steak cabinet, to one of the biggest rum lists in the world, you’ll wanna pencil in a whole night—and recovery morning—for this one.
+Between choosing cuts of beef from the famous steak cabinet, to one of the biggest rum lists in the world and XXXX "off the wood", you’ll wanna pencil in a whole night—and recovery morning—for this one.

 Okay, real talk: anyone who doesn’t have an iconic or outrageous story of The Normanby is almost definitely lying.
 Sitting around the bend from QUT, Roma Street and Suncorp Stadium, this city slicker has aided and abetted more than its fair share of saucy afternoons.
-But after a massive reno late last year—including replanting the iconic fig tree that fell in 2016—it’s new beginnings for this old girl.
+But after a massive reno in 2019 —including replanting the iconic fig tree that fell in 2016—it’s new beginnings for this old girl.
 We’ll cheers to that.

 Port Office Hotel

 Andddd… breathe.
-After a kitchen fire forced its temporary closure, locals have waited with bated breath for this heritage pub to switch the lights back on.
-The Port Office Hotel has been a mainstay for city workers since 1864, after all, and old habits die hard.
-Now, finally, crowds are settling into chairs in the upstairs Colonial Bar, pairing oysters with bubbly in the famous Office dining room and raising a pint on the wraparound verandah.
+After a kitchen fire forced its temporary closure in 2019, locals waited with bated breath for this heritage pub to switch the lights back on, and thankfully for us, they're still able to provide us with the ideal spot for an after-work knock-off.
+The Port Office Hotel has long been a mainstay for city workers since 1864, and, after all, old habits die hard.
+After work crowds can now settle into chairs in the Public Bar, pair oysters with bubbly in the famous Office dining room, and raise a pint on the wraparound verandah.

-Stay those pitchforks, folks.
-Despite sharing a namesake with the current PM, The Morrison has been plating up man-sized pub grub since 1927.
-At the front, you’ll find a brick-built steakhouse that could be transplanted into any rural Aussie town.
-Out the back, though, things get a little more trendy, with over 300 whiskeys, 30 craft beers and a collection of cocktails nestled in the Naked Whisky Bar.
+Only a short walk from The Gabba and the perfect location for a pre-game meal or bevvie, The Morrison has been plating up man-sized pub grub since 1927.
+At the front, you’ll find the brick-built Fiasco's Steakhouse that could be transplanted into any rural Aussie town.
+Out the back, though, things get a little more trendy, with over 200 whiskeys, 22 craft beers on tap, and a collection of cocktails nestled in the Circa 27 Whisky & Cocktail Bar.
 Bottoms up.

 The Pineapple Hotel